Hayward black hole heat engine efficiency in anti-de Sitter space: Introduction

+The $PdV$ term appears in the BH thermodynamics first law \cite{18}.
+Inspired by the above research, many kinds of research have shown that the AdS BH phase transition is similar to that of the vdW system in the extended phase space.
+The BH shares the same $P-V$ diagram and critical exponents with the vdW system \cite{19,20,21,22,23,24,25,26,27,28,29,30,31,32}.

-Apart from phase transition and critical phenomena, the recent developments in black hole thermodynamics are the Joule-Thomson expansion \cite{57,58,59,60,61,62,63,64,65,66,67,68,69} and holographic heat engine in the charged AdS black holes \cite{70,71}. we have investigated the Joule-Thomson expansion of the Hayward-AdS black hole in \cite{69}.
-Now, we are also interested in the heat engine of the Hayward-AdS black hole.
-It is called holographic heat engines because their operation can be described by conformal field theory on the boundary \cite{72}.
-Since the pressure and the volume of the black hole is dynamic in AdS space, one can extract mechanical work via the $PdV$ term.
-This is in contrary with Penrose process which leads to the extracting of energy from rotating black holes in both asymptotically AdS and flat spacetimes.
-A heat engine is defined by a heat cycle which is a closed path in the $P-V$ diagram, allowing for the input of an amount of heat $Q_{H}$, and the exhaust of an amount $Q_{C}$.
-The total mechanical work done is of course $W=Q_{H}-Q_{C}$ by the first law of thermodynamic, and the efficiency of the heat engine is defined to be $\eta=\frac{W}{Q_{H}}=1-\frac{Q_{H}}{Q_{C}}$.
-It is clear that the efficiency of the black hole heat engine depends crucially on both the equation of the state provided by the black hole.
-Johnson built the first holographic heat engine of charged AdS black hole and obtained the conversion efficiency \cite{70,71}.
-Subsequently, the concept of holographic heat engine has been extended to various black hole backgrounds, such as static and dynamic black holes \cite{73}, polytropic black hole \cite{74}, Born-Infeld-AdS black holes \cite{75}, et al \cite{76,77,78,79,80,81,82,83,84,85}.
+Apart from the phase transition and critical phenomena, the recent developments in BH thermodynamics are the Joule-Thomson expansion \cite{33,34,35,36,37,38} and the weak cosmic censorship conjecture \cite{39,40,41}, $etc.$ On the other hand, the Penrose process can extract energy from the rotating BHs in both asymptotically AdS and flat space-time.
+However, it is interesting that the holographic heat engine can extract mechanical work via from the $PdV$ term, which is the opposite of the Penrose process.
+A heat engine is defined by a heat cycle.
+It is a closed path in the $P-V$ diagram, which is allow the input heat $Q_{H}$ and exhaust heat $Q_{C}$.
+The total mechanical work done is $W=Q_{H}-Q_{C}$ by the thermodynamic first law.
+The efficiency of the heat engine is defined by $\eta={W}/{Q_{H}}=1-{Q_{H}}/{Q_{C}}$, which is clear that the efficiency of the BH heat engine depends crucially on both heat absorbed and work done provided by the BH.
+Johnson built the first holographic BH heat engine, and obtained the conversion efficiency \cite{42,43}.
+Subsequently, the concept of holographic heat engine has been extended to the various BH backgrounds, such as the static and dynamic BHs \cite{44}, the polytropic BH \cite{45}, the Born-Infeld-AdS BH \cite{46}, $etc$ \cite{47,48,49,50,51,52,53,54,55,56}.

-Recently, Fan have studied the critical phenomena and a first order small and large black hole phase transition of the regular Hayward-AdS black hole \cite{86}.
-More recently, Mehdipour et al have investigated thermodynamics and phase transition of Hayward solutions \cite{87}.
-However, so far, it is not clear whether heat engine efficiency of the Hayward-AdS black hole, and the difference between the Hayward-AdS black hole and the Bardeen-AdS black hole of the heat engine efficiency.
-Therefore, in this paper, we will present the the Hayward-AdS black hole as a heat engine.
+Recently, Fan studied the critical phenomena and first-order small and large BH phase transition of the HAdS BH \cite{57}.
+More recently, Mehdipour et.al investigated the thermodynamics and phase transition of Hayward solutions \cite{58}.
+In this paper, we will investigate the thermal efficiency of the HAdS BH, and shows the difference between the HAdS BH and BAdS BH of the heat engine efficiency.